 Once you've chosen three moving companies that seem like safe bets, call each of them so you can make sure their moving business follows regulations (and isn't a moving scam).
 You should only work with businesses that have local offices and are willing to send a person to your house to do an estimate.

 Avoid moving companies that offer to give you an estimate over the phone based on cubic feet — they may estimate low and end up charging higher once they see the entire space and items needed to move.

 Instead, ask the companies to come to your home for a personal estimate.
 Make sure they look at all of your items and consider the value, as well as the volume.
 Also, will the company be responsible for transporting any pets?
 Don't forget to discuss how your pets will make the move.

-Next, ask your three moving picks to come to your home for a personal estimate.
-Make sure they look at all of your items and consider the value as well as the volume.
-Get each estimate in writing, so you can compare companies and their pricing.
+It's very important to get each estimate in writing so you can compare companies and their pricing.
 The written estimate will also help you make sure the company doesn't sneak in extra charges at the tail end of the job.

 Finally, make sure you ask for references, insurance coverage info and the company's Department of Transportation (DOT) number so you can do the next phase of research.